fuse-box/fuse-box/docs/plugins/transpilers/VuePlugin.md

-# VuePlugin (Deprecated)
+# Vue Plugin (Deprecated)

 ## Description
-The VuePlugin is now deprecated.
-Please migrate to the new [VueComponentPlugin](/plugins/vue-component-plugin)
+Deprecated.
+Please migrate to the new [Vue Component Plugin](/plugins/vue-component-plugin)

 note: This plugin is now deprecated and will be removed in a future version.